awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/monitoring-with-kcl.md

 #### ShardSyncTask<a name="shard-sync-task"></a>

-The `ShardSyncTask` operation discovers changes to shard information for the Kinesis stream, so new shards can be processed by the KCL application\.
+The `ShardSyncTask` operation discovers changes to shard information for the Kinesis data stream, so new shards can be processed by the KCL application\.

 | Metric | Description |